JoseLuisSR/awsmeter/src/main/java/org/apache/jmeter/protocol/aws/kinesis/README.md

 # Testing

 It's time to test.
-We are going to execute one single thread along 60 seconds for publishing data stream:
+We are going to execute one single thread along five minutes (300 seconds) for publishing data stream per second (1 TPS):

 1. Open JMeter test plan (present in this repository) in JMeter go to Kinesis Thread Group > Kinesis Producer.